Skip to content

 Beading, Beveling, Satin-finishing, Micro-blasting: the different watchmaking finishes

-In watchmaking, there are different finishes that allow you to decorate the movements present in your watches.
-We tend to think that watch decorations are only used for their aesthetic side, but we often forget their primary function: to hide small dust and particles that can lodge on the movement during machining.
-In fact, their reliefs make it possible to capture dust but also to hide any traces of machining that could be left during manufacturing.
+In watchmaking, there are different finishes that can be used to decorate the movements present in your watches.
+We tend to think that watch decorations are only used for their aesthetic side but we often forget their primary function: to hide small dust and particles that can lodge on the movement during machining.
+Indeed, their reliefs allow to capture dust but also to hide the traces of machining that could be left during manufacturing.

 There are several types of finishes that we will be able to describe to you in this article.

-Perlage is a watchmaking decoration, easily recognizable thanks to its circular shape.
-Unlike the Côte de Genève finish which is placed on the wrist side, the perlage is more discreet and is placed on two barely visible areas: on the dial side of the movement and on the bottom of the plates.
-In the first zone, the dial conceals it and in the second, given that the movement is closed by the bridges, we hardly see it anymore.
-However, this does not take away from the beauty or usefulness of this round decoration.
-Thanks to its circular shape, beading is often used in the hollows of the movement because it is the only decoration that it is possible to make in this type of narrow place.
+Perlage is a watch decoration, easily recognizable thanks to its circular shape.
+Unlike the Côte de Genève finish which is placed on the wrist side, perlage is more discreet and is placed on two less visible areas: on the dial side of the movement and on the bottom of the plates.
+On the first area, the dial hides it and on the second, since the movement is closed by the bridges, it is hardly visible.
+However, this does not detract from the beauty or usefulness of this round decoration.
+Thanks to its circular shape, perlage is often used in the hollows of the movement because it is the only decoration that can be done in this kind of narrow place.

-Find this decoration on our Alliance Perpetual Moon Phase model and its C105 movement.
+Find this decoration on our Alliance Phase de Lune Perpétuelle model and its C105 movement.

-Beveling is an extremely meticulous watchmaking finish, which consists of removing the edges between the surface and the sides, as well as forming a polished bevel.
-As with all watchmaking decorations, beveling makes it possible to eliminate any traces of machining that could have been left on the edges.
-These traces could harm the proper functioning of the mechanical movement, it is therefore essential to remove them.
+Beveling is an extremely meticulous watch finishing process, which consists of removing the edges between the surface and the sides, as well as forming a polished bevel.
+As with all watch decorations, beveling removes any traces of machining that may have been left on the edges.
+These traces could harm the proper functioning of the mechanical movement, so it is essential to remove them.
 There are different methods used for beveling:

-• Modern methods which are defined by the machining of parts.
-The beveling is then carried out by milling machines then the polishing is carried out chemically, mechanically or even with brushes.
+• Modern methods are defined by machining the parts.
+The chamfering is then carried out by milling machines and then the polishing is carried out chemically, mechanically or even with brushes.

-• Then there are the artisanal methods which take much more time and which require unique know-how and specific tools such as a burnisher, a wooden grindstone and many others.
-Handcrafted bevelling is a rare and expensive technique these days.
+• Then there are the artisanal methods that take much more time and require unique know-how and specific tools such as a burnisher, a wooden wheel and many others.
+Artisanal beveling is a rare and expensive technique these days.

-It is a watchmaking finish that you can find on our C105 and G100 movements, present in our Alliance models.
+This is a watch finish that you can find on our C105 and G100 movements, present in our Alliance models.

 Microblasting

-Like all watchmaking finishes, in addition to the aesthetic side, which makes the treated surface textured, this finish also makes it possible to hide machining traces.
+Like all watch finishes, in addition to the aesthetic side, which makes the treated surface textured, this finish also helps to hide traces of machining.

 Leave a comment